-9. Illiquid Assets
+9. Illiquid assets

-Illiquid assets means assets of a type which cannot easily or quickly be sold or exchanged for cash and where assets are invested in a collective investment scheme, includes any such assets held by the collective investment scheme.
+Illiquid assets means assets of a type which cannot easily or quickly be sold or exchanged for cash and where assets are invested in a collective investment fund, includes any such assets held by the collective investment fund.

 Cushon Core does not currently include illiquid assets.
 The Trustees believe that long-term net risk-adjusted investment returns may be improved by investing in illiquid assets.
-However, illiquid assets in Defined Contribution pension scheme investment strategy design is a relatively new and developing area, where there are a number of risks with these types of investments and typically a higher cost of investment.
+However, illiquid assets in Defined Contribution pension scheme investment strategy design is a relatively new and developing area, where there are a number of risks with these types of investments and typically, a higher cost of investment.
 Therefore, at this time, it is the Trustees' policy not to allocate to illiquid assets within the Cushon Core default investment strategy.
-However, with the support of their Investment Adviser, the Trustees intend to further consider investment in illiquid assets when reviewing the default investment strategy in future.